DataDog/go-libddwaf/README.md

 Here is an example of the flow of operations on a simple call to Run():

-- Encode input data into Waf Objects and store references in the temporary pool
+- Encode input data into WAF Objects and store references in the temporary pool
 - Lock the context mutex until the end of the call
 - Store references from the temporary pool into the context level pool
 - Call `ddwaf_run`